google/dart_cli_pkg/doc/chocolatey.md

 Windows VMs), but it's also possible to [run it on other platforms][] using Mono.

-[run on other platforms]: https://github.com/chocolatey/choco#other-platforms
+[run it on other platforms]: https://github.com/chocolatey/choco#other-platforms

 ## `pkg-chocolatey`